 1. Dry Hair – The oxidation process involved in bleaching can lead to dry and brittle hair

-2. Itchy Scalp – The chemicals present in bleaching products can cause an itchy scalp.
+2. Itchy Scalp – The chemicals in bleaching products can cause an itchy scalp.
 Moreover, you may even experience a burning or tingling sensation after going through a bleaching session.

-4. Hair Breakage – You may experience mild to severe hair breakage after a bleaching session.
-Moreover, split ends, dry and damaged hair can also give you some surprises.
+4. Hair Breakage – After a bleaching session, you may experience mild to severe hair breakage.
+Moreover, split ends and dry and damaged hair can also surprise you.

 Also Read – 10 Useful Tips to Repair Bleached Damaged Hair Fast